On the rank index of projective curves of almost minimal degree: Generators of projected curves

-Since this gives a constructive proof of the result from \cite{MR1394747} which states that the elimination of a variable from the ideal of the toric variety $\mathcal{C}_d$ results in an ideal generated by binomials. \end{example}
+this gives a constructive proof of a special case of the result in \cite{MR1394747}, which states that eliminating a variable from the ideal of a toric variety yields an ideal generated by binomials. \end{example}